sanjay920/UFO_OCR_image-captioning/README.md

     * This folder contains code for converting the parsed pdfs into a csv

 * <b>new_font_training</b>
-    * This folder contains code for training tesseract with new fonts
+    * This folder contains files for training tesseract with new fonts

 * <b>TIKA_NER_Extra_Credit</b>
     * This folder contains results of running Core NLP, Open NLP and MITIE on the parsed text